 A sophisticated Translation Management System is able to generate many different reports.
 We already discussed the report on the total value of projects started in a previous lesson.
 We can present this total value for individual years, quarters, or months.
 Similar reports can also show the total number of projects started per year, quarter or month.
 And in my translation agency based in Poland, we used such reports regularly.

 It was helpful in planning holidays within a group of project managers.
-We were even able to find certain regular cycles for the months of the year that are more busy, and periods when our customers order less.
+We were even able to find certain regular cycles for the months of the year that are busier and periods when our customers order less.

 Indeed, I never thought about it because in Poland, as a rule, we do not count the weeks of the year.